Haarballen bei Katzen

 Vomiting and excreting hairballs is a natural behavior of four-legged friends to keep their bodies healthy.
 Usually, excretions occur once or twice a week.
 However, some factors mean that hairballs occur more frequently at certain times and in certain cat breeds.

-Risk factors for hairballs
+Risk Factors for Hairballs

 Some cats naturally tend to swallow more hair than others.
 As a result, they are more likely to excrete and vomit hairballs.
 Problems arise when cats swallow too much hair and have difficulty removing the hairballs from their stomachs.
 Risk factors that can cause an increased occurrence of hairballs in cats include the following: